microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.add_node_cb(self, node)

-    This method is used internal the device object to add the node callback method to a dictionary.
+    Async method to add a node callback method to a dictionary.

     The arguments are: